-ON-SITE COURT PROCEEDINGS AND OFF-SITE VISITS TO SUPERVISEES AND CLIENTS can be increased, continuing to use video- and tele-conferencing to the greatest extent possible.
-Face-to-face meetings should continue to try to limit gatherings to the minimum size needed, adhere to strict social distancing and hygiene protocols to include the use of face-coverings if and at least 6-ft distancing, preferably more cannot be maintained.
+ON-SITE COURT PROCEEDINGS AND OFF-SITE VISITS TO SUPERVISEES AND

+CLIENTS can be increased, continuing to use video- and tele-conferencing to the greatest extent possible.
+Face-to-face meetings should continue to try to limit gatherings to the minimum size needed, adhere to strict social distancing and hygiene protocols to include the use of face-coverings and at least 6-ft distancing, preferably more.